 However, it recommended the overhang be abolished, meaning there could not be more than 120 MPs.

-There are currently 121 MPs because the Maori Party has more electorate seats that its share of the party vote.
+There were currently 121 MPs because the Maori Party had more electorate seats than its share of the party vote.

 That change would reduce the number of list seats available for allocation.

 "The concern about removing the one seat threshold...one of the consequences of that is that the chance of an overhang would increase," Peden said.